bob-606/5.easa.fi/README.md

 ## 169. The spin tendency of an aircraft is greater...
-The spin tendency of an aircraft is greater...
 - with a forward center of gravity position.
 - when trim is "nose-heavy".
 - ***with an aft center of gravity position***